CodeYourFuture/curriculum/content/js1/blocks/framework/index.md

 Case 1 states that when `getOrdinalNumber` is called with an input of 1, it has a target output of "1st".

-Our aim is to check that `getOrdinalNumber` works as we described in the case above.
+Our first step is to check that `getOrdinalNumber` works as we described in the case above.

+Previously, we used `console.assert` to write assertions to check our code.
+However, `console.assert` is very limited.

 We can write **tests** to check our code is behaving in a particular way.